Earl Spencer (1795 EIC ship): Convict transport and EIC voyage #8

 Earl Spencer left Port Jackson bound for China, but there is no date given.
 Between her arrival in New South Wales and her departure for China, she engaged in whaling.

-Earl Spenser arrived at Whampoa anchorage on 23 October 1814.
+Earl Spencer arrived at Whampoa anchorage on 23 October 1814.
 She passed the Bocca Tigris on 12 November, reaching the Cape on 26 March 1815, and St Helena on 24 April.
 From there she sailed "towards England" on 20 June.

 Fate

 The last listing in Lloyd's Register and the Register of Shipping for Earl Spencer was in 1820, with the listing unchanged from 1813.